novaframework/nova/README.md

 Hex docs: https://hexdocs.pm/nova/

-More on how things work can be read in the docs [Introduction](docs/).
+More on how things work can be read in the docs [Getting Started](https://hexdocs.pm/nova/quick-start.html#content).

 ## Contributing